BarrettFrost/Smart_menu-project/readme.md

 *Web Application*

-- Started with a basic html table displaying registered restaurant data.
+- v1: Started with a basic html table displaying registered restaurant data.
-- Basic Bootstrap implementation, e.g. responsive table, to improve user experience.
+- v2: Basic Bootstrap implementation, e.g. responsive table, to improve user experience.
-- Added menu browser.
+- v3: Added menu browser.
-- Further visual improvements through Bootstrap.
+- v4: Further visual improvements through Bootstrap.

-Communication protocols
+###Communication protocols

-(e.
-Details of the communication protocols in use)

 Our communication protocol is simple, relying on two variables, queryID and conID, stored in our JSON packet to distinguish packets. queryID is a two digit integer sequence that identifies the type of query.
 The first digit in the sequence denotes the query type, while the second digit, either '0' or '1', denotes when the packet is a query or a reply ('0' = query, '1' = reply).
 All used sequences are labelled below: